openframeworks/ofBook/chapters/shaders/chapter.md

 ### The vertex shader

-*modelViewProjectionMatrix* - This is actually a value passed in from OF.
+*modelViewProjectionMatrix* - This is actually a value passed in from oF.
 You can tell that because it's got a "uniform" in front of it.
 This means that it's passed in for each vertex with exactly the same value.

 Next up in our vertex shader is a different kind of variable: *in vec4 position*.
 This is called an attribute and every vertex has a different one.
 That's helpful when you want to have lots of vertices that aren't all in the same place.
 Each one having its own position means that you can access the location of each vertex within the shader and use it in a calculation or even modify it in place.
-There are several different kinds of attributes for different kinds of objects in OF: position, color, or texture coordinates, all of which are handy for making complex geometery and shading them.
+There are several different kinds of attributes for different kinds of objects in oF: position, color, or texture coordinates, all of which are handy for making complex geometery and shading them.

-*position* - This is also a value passed in from OF but you'll notice that it has an "in" at the front of it, which means that the value passed in is different for each vertex because the each vertex has a slightly different position.
+*position* - This is also a value passed in from oF but you'll notice that it has an "in" at the front of it, which means that the value passed in is different for each vertex because the each vertex has a slightly different position.
 These are called attributes and they're all set up when the ofMesh is created and each value is set when they're being drawn.

 *gl_Position* - This is what comes out of the vertex shader.
 It's a variable with a fixed role: pass the position of the vertex to the triangle assembly.
 "Triangle assembly" is when the GPU connects vertices to form triangles.
 It does this by taking the vertices in the order specified by the element array and grouping them into sets of three that then either create triangle strips or triangle fans.